 A healthy respect for the destructive power of machines may be rational (as may be the fear of waxing, which was the pick of another female grad student in my class).
 However, sometimes a fear grows until its size in one’s imagination becomes irrational.

-A friend of mine, an artist, has an ex who, like me, has diabetes.
+A friend of mine, an artist, has an ex who has diabetes, as I do.
 Things are not going well for him, and I encouraged her to encourage him to make his way to the Joslin Diabetes Center, where he would get help with his medications, diet, exercise routine, and even his feelings of discouragement.
 “They will take care of all of him,” I assured her.
 The thought of this buoyed her.
 Recently she wrote to me: “Would you be willing to talk to him?
 He wants to go and he seems reluctant to go.”
 Ah, of course.

 For years I have wanted to try yoga, I told this artist friend.
 Although I deeply, deeply wanted to do this, I was reluctant or scared for some reason.
 I do not know why.
 Finally last Wednesday I went.
 I had to push myself — quiet the chatter in my mind that was making up excuses — to go.
 Within the first moment of meeting the teacher, I loved it and continued to as the hour unfolded with time seeming not to pass.
 Now, having done the first hard thing (starting), I feel so relieved and happy at once.

 Reluctance and fear are fraternal twins, and that is interesting.
-There are other members of that emotional family.
+There are other members of that emotional family: desire and avoidance, for example, and distant cousins anger and sadness.
+One pushes; the other wants to obstruct.

 When I bought my custom ice skates, the first step on my secret plan to becoming a good figure skater by my 50th birthday (and “good” will be defined by me), I walked around the store in them for a long time, trying to think my awareness into my feet.
 How did they feel?
 Was I secure, but not comfortable? (“Get that word ‘comfortable’ out of your vocabulary,” said Glenn, the owner.
 “I don’t want you to be in pain, but I don’t want you to be comfortable, either.”
 He said the word the way my father would: “cummft-uh-bul.”)
 Glenn said it was taking me a while and wondered if I should try on another pair.
 “No, I’m just trying to be thoughtful.”
 He smiled devilishly, that old skater.
 “We call that cautious.”